kinetic-context

 list_dependencies

 Lists all available dependencies that have been configured in the system.
+These dependencies can then be queried using query_dependency to ask usage questions about how to use them.

 Parameters: None

-Returns: Array of all package identifiers
+Returns: Array of all package identifiers with their display names and package managers

-Use case: AI agents can use this to inform users if they want to ask about a dependency that isn't configured for their project.
+• Inform users if they want to ask about a dependency that isn't configured for their project

 query_dependency